H.C. Andersen Marathon

 The H.C.
 Andersen Marathon (HCA Marathon) is a marathon in Odense, Denmark, which was established in 2000.
 From 2006 onwards, the event has included a half marathon and from 2017 a 10K race "Run the last 10".

 HCA Marathon is named after the Danish fairy-tale writer Hans Christian Andersen.

-HCA Marathon is the world's fastest marathon in 2019.
+HCA Marathon was the world's fastest marathon in 2019.
 On average the runners finish the marathon in just 3:51:22 which is just 8 minutes 50 second a mile.
 HCA Marathon is also the marathon with the cleanest air in the world.

 Course

 The race is held on a round course, starting and finishing at Odense Idrætspark.
 The course is run twice, and the finish is in the athletics stadium.